goossens/ObjectTalk/docs-src/architecture/runtime.md

 ![Graphics Mode](img/graphics-mode.png)

-In graphics mode, the starting point is not a script but rather a JSON file that contains the entity component system detailing the structure and capabilities of the GUI, board or scene to be rendered.
+In graphics mode, the starting point can be a script or a JSON file that contains all the information detailing the structure and capabilities of a board, scene or node-based processing.
-The JSON file will refer to external assets such as images, sprites or models and will also refer to ObjectTalk scripts that act as controllers in the created graphical world.
+The JSON file can refer to external assets such as images, sprites or models and can also refer to ObjectTalk scripts that act as controllers in the created graphical world.

 The required JSON file can be constructed by hand but this is not recommended.
 The provided IDE